 Term Definition DRAFT The document is being written and cannot be used outside of Waka Kotahi PENDING The document has been approved and is pending ratification by Waka Kotahi.
 It can be used for procurement at this status RATIFIED The document is an official Waka Kotahi document.
-Road controlling authorities are obliged to follow a document with this status RETIRED The document is obsolete, and/or superseded AADT Annual average daily traffic AC Alternating current ADSL Asynchronous digital subscriber line Barrier protection Generic term covering various roadside protective barrier systems including rails, fences and crash cushions, which are designed to restrain vehicles that are out of control Bezel The border surrounding the VMS enclosure, mounted flush with the polycarbonate front panel Character height The height of an upper-case character expressed in millimetres Character spacing The horizontal spacing between individual characters on the same line of a message.
-Character spacing is expressed as a ratio of stroke width CIS Computer and information systems Clear zone The area adjacent to the road that is clear of fixed or non-frangible objects and provides a recovery zone for vehicles that have left the carriageway.
-Refer to Clear zones, barriers and driving lines - mitigating the effects of crashes on corners (horizontal curves) (Report 12-529B33) DC Direct current DTMF Dual-tone multi-frequency, also known as touch tones Enclosure The enclosure housing the display and the electronics systems immediately associated with the display Expressway High-speed roads, which may include well-spaced 'at-grade intersections' - which means they often have accesses and driveways onto them and sometimes traffic signals or roundabouts FAT Factory acceptance testing (also see SAT) FCD Field controller device Frangible Performance capability of structures, which are designed to shear or collapse when struck by a vehicle, minimising the impact hazard to the vehicle's occupants Gantry In the context of this document, a support structure with legs on each side of a carriageway, designed to support an overhead sign
+Road controlling authorities are obliged to follow a document with this status RETIRED The document is obsolete, and/or superseded AADT Annual average daily traffic AASHTO American Association of State Highway and Transportation Officials AC Alternating current ADSL Asymmetric digital subscriber line Barrier protection Generic term covering various roadside protective barrier systems including rails, fences and crash cushions, which are designed to restrain vehicles that are out of control Border Border surrounding an active display matrix on an electronic sign or signal Character height Height of an upper-case character expressed in millimetres Character spacing Horizontal spacing between individual characters on the same line of a message, expressed as a ratio of stroke width CIS Computer and information systems Clear zone Area adjacent to the road that is clear of fixed or non-frangible objects and provides a recovery zone for vehicles that have left the carriageway DC Direct current DTMF Dual-tone multi-frequency, also known as touch tones Enclosure Housing for electronics systems to protect against environmental conditions Expressway High-speed roads, which may include well-spaced at-grade intersections - which means they often have accesses and driveways onto them and sometimes traffic signals or roundabouts FAT Factory acceptance testing FCD Field controller device Flashing beacon A circular lantern that flashes in order to draw a user's attention to a sign or a signal.
+Beacons are typically installed in the corners or along the edges of a sign or signal.
+Frangible Performance capability of structures, which are designed to shear or collapse when struck by a vehicle, minimising the impact hazard to the vehicle's occupants Gantry Support structure spanning a carriageway for the purpose of supporting electronic signs and signals